twisted/twisted/docs/projects/core/howto/servers.rst

 This protocol responds to the initial connection with a well known quote, and then terminates the connection.

-The connectionMade event is usually where set up of the connection object happens, as well as any initial greetings (as in the QOTD protocol above, which is actually based on RFC 865).
+The ``connectionMade`` event is usually where setup of the connection object happens, as well as any initial greetings (as in the QOTD protocol above, which is actually based on :rfc:`865`).
 The ``connectionLost`` event is where tearing down of any connection-specific objects is done.
 Here is an example::